SakuTars123/WeatherFy/README.md

 WeatherFy Application is an android based web application for accessing the hourly climate report across various cities around world.

-Android SDK.
-Some external libraries as:
+Built using Android SDK and Some external libraries as:

 - Lombok
 - Volley